Practice Fusion: Using an Electronic Health Record (EHR) to meet Montana state mandates for certified e-prescribing for controlled substances (EPCS).

 The MPDR’s online service offers prescribers and pharmacists the ability to search their patient’s medical history for controlled substance prescriptions, Schedules II - V. Health care providers can use the MPDR to optimize the quality of care they provide to their patients, thereby increasing the level of patient safety when controlled substances are part of their treatment plan.

-Integrating MPDR data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in MPDR and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of MPDR data within the EHR.
+Although the integration between Practice Fusion and the MPDR is not yet available, integrating MPDR data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the MPDR has the ability to automatically initiate a patient query, validate the provider’s credentials in the MPDR, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of MPDR data within the EHR.

 e-Prescribing allows a prescriber to use an EHR to: